Postage delay - Monday 20 to Friday 31

 Native Solitary Bees

-• There’s approximately 1650 described species in Australia.
+• There’s over 1650 described species in Australia.
 Most of those are solitary bees and then most of those are ground nesting.

 • You can’t buy solitary bees but you can naturally attract them to your property by providing habitat.